Educational Resources and Services

 - Laboratory-like setting where 25% of the student body come for peer support in composition and revision, and tutors develop workshops that reach each generation of first-year students

 - Writing Fellows program that partners advanced undergraduates with faculty to strengthen writing instruction in the disciplines

-- Publication of Auspex: Interdisciplinary Journal of Undergraduate Research
+- Publication of Auspex: Interdisciplinary Journal of Undergraduate Research and Peal literary journal

 - Partnerships with Steadfast House, Literacy Council, and other community partners to carry out community writing projects

 - Intellectually challenging work environment for exceptional students, with opportunities for undergraduate research